October - November 2013

 The back cover centre piece is taken from the last flag to be flown by the 1st Battalion Rhodesia Regiment.
 This was presented to Col Norman Gourlay Jardine ICD, OBE, TD for safe keeping in 1980.
 The flag is now on display in the Rhodesian Services Association archives.
 It shows the final badge used by the Rhodesia Regiment, as well as the Battle Honours won by the Regiment throughout its proud history.

 The photo on the spine is of the person who most influenced the production of this book - Sgt Peter Bomford who, along with thousands of WWII volunteers, began their service in the Rhodesia Regiment.
 He was later awarded the Military Cross while attached to the 1st Gurkha Regiment, 21 (East Africa) Infantry Brigade in Burma.
-This photo pays tribute to and is representative of personnel who volunteered for service during WWII, initiating their training with the Rhodesia Regiment and then becoming attached to units throughout the British Empire for the duration of hostilities.
+This photo pays tribute to, and is representative of the personnel who volunteered for service during WWII, initiating their training with the Rhodesia Regiment and then becoming attached to units throughout the British Empire for the duration of hostilities.
 Of those who returned from WWII, many went on to form the nucleus of what became the final phase of the Rhodesia Regiment.

 The authors et al